juliawatanabe/juliawatanabe/README.md

 ## Hi there, I'm Julia 👋

-Welcome to my space. 🌻
+Welcome to my space.

 ### About me 🍃

 I'm from Brazil and I'm interested in game and web development.

-Currently, I'm studying information technology in a local university, aiming to specialize in software development.
+Currently, I'm studying Data Science,

-My favorite game genres are farming simulator, RPG and horror.
+My favorite game genres are RPG, farming simulator and horror.

 - 😄 Any pronouns.
 - 💬 I can speak **english** and **portuguese** and I can understand a bit of written spanish.